Strategy Summary

 Looking Through The Expert's Eyes

 Most people will tell you to just “be yourself” or “be genuine” to get speaking chances.
-This is very bad advice.
+This is bad advice.
 It’s like telling a pilot to just “fly naturally” without looking at the dials.
 It might feel right, but it will end badly.

 Relying on fuzzy ideas like being 'yourself' or 'authentic.'
 This focuses only on how you feel, not on the real, helpful thing you offer to the audience or the person inviting you.